 “Once you’ve exhausted heat maps and the idea box from process owners, you need a hybrid approach that includes both digital discovery tools and process expertise to identify the gaps,” he said.

 The technology that makes that possible is called process intelligence.
-It’s the data that’s collected to analyze the individual steps within a process or workflow, and can help an organization identify bottlenecks and improve efficiency.
+It’s the data that’s collected to analyse the individual steps within a process or workflow and can help an organisation identify bottlenecks and improve efficiency.
 While only about one in five companies surveyed by Deloitte use process intelligence (PI) today — several companies develop PI technologies — it is a fast-growing sector.

 Process intelligence is beneficial in three ways:

 Implementing more sophisticated, contextual automation is about much more than technology.
 Success requires a fundamental rethinking and re-engineering of your processes, all centered around your customers’ needs.

 McLarty, who works closely with customers on their digital transformations, suggested these first steps: